 “Officer” means an employee of the Trust or any other person holding a paid appointment or office with the Trust.

-“Regulatory Framework” means the 2006 Act, the Constitution and the Trust’s Terms of Authorisation as authorised by Monitor.
+“Regulatory Framework” means the 2006 Act, the 2012 Act, the Constitution and the Trust’s Provider Licence.

 “Scheme of Reservation and Delegation” means the document containing the Reservation of Powers to the Board and the Scheme of Delegation for the Trust.

-“Senior Independent Director” means the senior independent Non-Executive Director appointed in accordance with the Constitution.
+“Senior Independent Director” means the senior independent Non-Executive Director appointed by the Board in consultation with the Council of Governors.

 “Standing Financial Instructions” or “SFIs” means the Standing Financial Instructions.